quteron/algorithmify/algorithms/sorting/comparison-sort/bubble-sort/README.md

 ![First pass is completed](_images/1th-iteration-completed.png)

 ####Iteration #2
-Let's start second pass, once again comparing and swapping adjacent elements in the array.
+Let's start the second pass, once again comparing and swapping adjacent elements in the array.

 The first pair of adjacent elements that we have - `2` and `1`:
 ![2th pass - compare first pair](_images/2th-iteration-1th-pair.png)